kaiwolff/Eng88_pythontasks_Week1/magic_number_task_README.md

 ### 3 - as a user I should only be able to guess 3 times before a new number is generated
 As these stories tie in the same code block as the previous user story, I have included the relevant code below.
 The if statements are similar to how they would be for User Story 1, except that I am adding the contingencies for too low or too high guesses.
-The variables guess_counter and overall_guesses iterated
+The variables guess_counter and overall_guesse go up once the guess has been evaluated. overall_guesses and win_counter are used in later user stories.

 ```
     if guess == target: